 firstname.lastname@example.org.
 Read the

-Jillian Abasta is a second-year double majoring in Clinical Psychology and Global Health at UCSD.
-She is interested in a career in mental health research, specifically investigating effective treatments and preventative measures for mental health disorders.
+Jillian Abasta is a second-year majoring in Clinical Psychology at UCSD.
+She is interested in a career in mental health research, specifically investigating effective treatments and preventative measures for underserved individuals with mental health challenges.
 She is enthusiastic about utilizing D&I methods in her future research to ensure interventions are readily accessible and attainable to those in need.

 Nicholas Lee is a fourth-year Human Biology Major and Psychology Minor at UCSD.
 Nicholas is interested in D&I Research because of his life goal of working as a Developmental Pediatric Orthopedic Surgeon, as he is especially passionate about working with disabled, underserved communities and improving their quality of healthcare.